Skip to main content

 TouchData contains information about a single touch.

-• id - A number representing id of the touch.
+• id - A number representing the id of the touch.
 It may be used to track the touch between events as the id will not change while it is being tracked.

 • x - X coordinate of the current position of the touch relative to the view attached to the GestureDetector.
 Expressed in point units.